Munsa1/blog-app/README.md

 - Run `rails db:create`, and `rails db:migrate`  to create database.

 - Run `rails s` and go to http:localhost:3000 to view the app.
+- Run `rspec spec` to test the controllers.

 ## Built With